Nuno-Jesus/42_miniRT/README.md

 ```

 ## 📒 **About**
-Rendering a 3-dimensional images can be done using Ray Tracing, an expensive technique, which is based on casting rays from the camera into the space and illuminate shapes.
+Rendering a 3-dimensional image can be achieved using Ray Tracing, an expensive technique, which is based on casting rays from the camera into the space.
+If a ray intersects a shape, it illuminates it, based on both the shape's characteristics and also the environment around it as well.

 This isn't an advanced Ray Tracer, since it's implemented in C, but it definitely is functional and has a bit of our own bonus in it too!